Longevity Biology — Multi-Disciplinary Research Synthesis

 Predicts morbidity and mortality.
 Individuals identified as fast agers were 16% more likely to die and 23% more likely to develop a chronic condition.
 Those aging fastest were 65% more likely to die than slow agers.

 Predicts cognitive decline.
-Faster DunedinPACE is associated with worse global cognition and steeper decline over time, even after adjusting for education.
-Higher education buffers the effect but does not eliminate it.
+Faster DunedinPACE tracks with worse global cognition and steeper decline over time, even after adjusting for education.

 Predicts brain structure.
-Faster DunedinPACE is associated with reduced cortical thickness and worse structural brain integrity across midlife and old age — detectable from a single blood sample without brain imaging.
+Faster DunedinPACE is associated with reduced cortical thickness and worse structural brain integrity, detectable from a single blood sample.

 Visible in appearance.
-In the Dunedin cohort, slow agers had greater muscle mass, better balance, faster walking speed, better cognitive test performance — and were independently rated as looking younger by external observers.
+Slow agers had greater muscle mass, better balance, faster walking speed, and were independently rated as looking younger.
 Fast agers looked older.

 Responds to lifestyle change.
-Three months between tests is sufficient to detect real epigenetic changes from lifestyle interventions — exercise, diet, sleep optimization, stress management, and supplementation can all shift DunedinPACE measurably.
+Three months between tests is enough to detect real epigenetic shifts.
+Exercise, diet, sleep, stress management, and supplementation can all move the number.

-As a TruDiagnostic practitioner, Strength & Wellness (strengthandwellness.ca) can order your at-home DunedinPACE and TruAge SYMPHONYAge tests directly — no clinic visit required.
-A simple blood collection kit is shipped to your door, with results reviewed and interpreted by a practitioner who understands the biological age framework outlined in this document.
-Whether you're establishing a baseline or tracking the impact of lifestyle interventions over time, this is the most actionable step you can take to move from theory to measurement.
+As a TruDiagnostic practitioner, Strength & Wellness (strengthandwellness.ca) can order your at-home DunedinPACE and TruAge SYMPHONYAge tests directly.
+No clinic visit.
+A blood collection kit ships to your door, and your results are reviewed by a practitioner who works within the biological age framework outlined in this document.
+Whether you're establishing a baseline or tracking what your interventions are doing over time, this is the most direct step from reading about biological age to actually measuring yours.

 © 2026 Strength & Wellness